Online Security Center

 Never send money to anyone if you don’t recall taking a loan from them.

-Recently, some of our customers have been targeted by a pair of scams in which fraudsters impersonate CashNetUSA, other lenders or collection agents.
+Recently, some consumers have been targeted by scams in which fraudsters impersonate CashNetUSA, other lenders or collection agents.
 Below, you can read about the details of these scams and learn about how to protect yourself.

 The fraudsters responsible for this scam demand upfront payment of various “fees,” requesting payment via money, wire or cash transfers, or via prepaid debit cards like Green Dot.

 These scammers are not affiliated with CashNetUSA or anyone associated with us.
 CashNetUSA does not require upfront payment on any of its loans, and does not charge application fees.
 These scammers often attempt to copy legitimate lenders’ licenses, or use fake loan confirmations or approval letters.